 On the big day, I want to be focused on the turkey and the sides and getting everything to the table at the same time.
 So a make-ahead appetizer like this is priceless!

 There are certain appetizers that always seem to get devoured first at a party.
 Deviled eggs are one of those dishes.
 You set out a tray and the next thing you know, they’re gone!
 They’re perfect for entertaining.
 You can make a large batch of them, they look elegant, they’re finger food, and most importantly, they’re delicious.
 Plus, my version is healthy to boot!

-For my Roasted Red Pepper Hummus Deviled Eggs, I picked up a 2-pack of Wellsley Farms Extra Large White Eggs, a container of Wellsley Farms Signature Red Pepper Hummus, and some McCormick paprika.
+For my Roasted Red Pepper Hummus Deviled Eggs, I picked up a 2-pack of extra large eggs, red pepper hummus, and paprika.
 Eggs and hummus are definitely staples in our household.
 I always have them stocked in my fridge for a quick and healthy protein-packed meal or snack.

 To make the deviled eggs, I simply boil the eggs, then cut them in half and pop out the yolks.
 Then I mix the yolks with the hummus, paprika, and a little lemon juice and pipe the filling back into the egg whites.

 Healthier than traditional deviled eggs

 Not only does this dish taste great, it’s also healthier than traditional deviled eggs.
 Usually the egg yolks are mixed with mayonnaise.
 However, in my recipe, I replace the mayonnaise with nutritious hummus, which is lower in calories and saturated fat.